michalisFr/last_will/README.md

 You coordinate with a close friend or relative who will be the recipient of this file and they provide you with their PGP Public key. `last_will` will encrypt your file with this Public key, ensuring that only them can read it.

 Then you give `last_will` all the necessary information (like recipient's email, your email, the public key file etc) and forget about it.
 Every 30 days you will receive an email (and optionally a text message) asking you to check in.
 In that case all you need to do is run `last_will`.

-Open terminal and type:
+To do that, open terminal and type:
 ```
+cd <installation_dir>/last_will
 python3 last_will.py
 ```
 If you don't check in within 24 hours after you receive the warning, the file will be sent to the recipient, since it's assumed you have left this vain world.